 |Panaji (7801), Ahmedabad (7001), Anand (7011), Gandhinagar (7012), Mehsana (7013), Rajkot (7006), Surat (7007), Vadodara (7002), Amravati (7201), Aurangabad (7202), Jalgaon (7214), Kolhapur (7203), Mumbai (7204), Nagpur (7205), Nanded (7206), Nashik (7207), Pune (7208)||Western Region (WR)/ Dadra and Nagar Haveli, Daman and Diu, Goa, Gujarat and Maharashtra||Regional Director (WR), Staff Selection Commission, 1st Floor, South Wing, Pratishtha Bhawan, 101, Maharshi Karve Road, Mumbai, Maharashtra-400020|

-Career Power classroom programs are most exhaustive coaching Programme in Banking and SSC verticals across India.
+Career Power classroom programs are the most exhaustive coaching Programmes in Banking and SSC verticals across India.
 Out of every 5 classroom students of Career Power, 3 got selected for Banking or SSC jobs.

 Career Power provides Online Test Series for various Bank & SSC exams (like SSC CGL, SSC CHSL, IBPS, Bank PO, Bank Clerk, SBI, RBI, NABARD etc), which are well-researched and closely emulate the exact exam pattern.
-Practice papers are prepared keeping in the mind the last years exam pattern and exptected changed in the pattern and level of questions.
+Practice papers are prepared to keep in the mind last years exam pattern and expected changes in the pattern and level of questions.

 Prepare for the SSC CGL 2021 exam by reviewing previous years’ question papers.
-Here, we are providing you SSC CGL Previous Year Papers with solutions which will help you to prepare for upcoming SSC CGL Exam.
+Here, we are providing you SSC CGL Previous Year Papers with solutions that will help you to prepare for the upcoming SSC CGL Exam.

 The official answer key to the SSC CGL Tier-1 exam is released by Staff Selection Commission within 10 to 15 days of the successful completion of Tier-1 exam.
 Candidates can use the answer key to calculate their approximate marks and expected ranks in SSC CGL Tier-1 exam.